Categories: Business

 The comments were made at the Social Entrepreneurship: The Acceptable Face of Capitalism talk which was chaired by Storyful founder Mark Little.

-He was joined by Caroline Casey, founder of the Kanchi Network; Mick Kelly, founder of Grow it Yourself; and Dr Steve Collins the founder of community based therapeutic system which treats the source of malnutrition in some of the worlds poorest countries.
+He was joined by Caroline Casey, founder of the Kanchi Network; Mick Kelly, founder of Grow it Yourself; and Dr Steve Collins the founder of a community based therapeutic system which treats the source of malnutrition in some of the worlds poorest countries.
 The talk was sponsored by the social entrepreneur network Ashoka.

 You can read more about what they said in our live blog here.